dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 mailing list they almost always represent false positives, since these tools tend to check for the presence of a library without considering how the library is used in context.

-If we receive a report which seems to simply be a vulnerability list from a scanner we reserve the right to ignore it.
+If we receive a report which seems to simply be a vulnerability list from a scanner, we reserve the right to ignore it.

 This applies especially when tools produce vulnerability identifiers which are not publicly